missionpinball/mpf-docs/docs/install/linux/raspberry.md

 To run the test, ensure your virtual environment is activated (it should be since you added it to your bash profile) and that you have a display connected.

 Note: If you're connected via SSH, you'll need to specify which display should be used.
 The default is 0, but your configuration might be different.
-To do this, simply run the following command (remember - you only need to do this if you're not using the local console, either directly or via VNC):
+To do this, simply run the following command.
+Remember - you only need to do this if you're not using the local console, either directly or via VNC.
+(You can also add this to your .bashrc file if you want it to be set each time you log in):

 ``` shell
 # set default display for windowed apps